Tupperware Brands Files For Bankruptcy - UrduPoint

 The company, known for its trademark food storage containers, has been hit by dwindling sales in recent years.

-Last year it warned of "substantial doubt" about its ability to keep operating in light of its poor financial position.
+Last year the New York-listed firm warned of "substantial doubt" about its ability to keep operating in light of its poor financial position.

-The company said Tuesday it would seek court approval to continue operating during the bankruptcy proceedings and also seek approval for a sale process for the business to protect its brand.

 "Over the last several years, the Company's financial position has been severely impacted by the challenging macroeconomic environment," president and CEO Laurie Ann Goldman said in a statement announcing the bankruptcy filing.

-"As a result, we explored numerous strategic options and determined this is the best path forward.
+"As a result, we explored numerous strategic options and determined this is the best path forward," added Goldman.

-This process is meant to provide us with essential flexibility as we pursue strategic alternatives to support our transformation into a digital-first, technology-led company better positioned to serve our stakeholders," added Goldman.
+The company said it would seek court approval for a sale process for the business to protect its brand and "further advance Tupperware's transformation into a digital-first, technology-led company."

+The Orlando, Florida-based firm said it would also seek approval to continue operating during the bankruptcy proceedings and would continue to pay its employees and suppliers.

 The company's roots date to 1946, when chemist Earl Tupper "had a spark of inspiration while creating molds at a plastics factory shortly after the Great Depression," according to Tupperware's website.